 What we stand for

 The HWR Berlin anchors its teaching and research activities in a wide subject portfolio which spans the disciplines of Business and Economics, private and public Economics, Administration, Legal and Security Management as well as a wide range of Engineering disciplines.

 Practically all of the 56 degree programmes have been audited and accredited by the Accreditation Council.
-The HWR Berlin was awarded the Total E-Quality prize for its work in the area of equal opportunities for six consecutive years.
+The HWR Berlin was awarded the Total E-Quality prize for its work in the area of equal opportunities for seven consecutive years.
 This prize is awarded to companies and institutions of higher education which pursue a clear policy of equal opportunities in both educational and personnel affairs.
 Since November 2016, the HWR Berlin has been committed to constantly improving the compatibility of studies, career and family.
 Recently, it received the certificate as a family-friendly university for the second time in 2019.

 Conducting high-level research with a focus on its applicability, researchers at the HWR Berlin work in five departments, one central institute, seven internal research Institutes and six An-Institutes conducting research into topics pertaining to Economics and the Social Sciences, the Administrative Sciences, Engineering and Law.
 A multi-disciplinary research concept promotes the development of shared research foci.
 The university also maintains an internal programme of research funding.
 The HWR Berlin is a member of the Institut für angewandte Forschung Berlin e.
 V. (IFAF).

 Strong international orientation